 Scott is an architect and principal of Architecture118 where he actively collaborates with contractors and builders to provide practical solutions with the greatest value.
 He graduated from North Dakota State University and moved west shortly thereafter to enjoy the outdoor activities that the region provides.
 He resides in Bozeman, Mont., with his wife and daughter and continues to challenge himself on the nation’s highest peaks.

 Ted is a Multi-Modal Planner with Current Transportation Solutions, a Montana-based firm that provides transit consulting services for rural areas and small cities.
 Ted’s background includes eight years with the Gallatin Valley Land Trust where he worked on conservation planning, private land conservation, GIS mapping and a wide range of community trails and parks projects.
 He moved to Montana after graduating from Williams College, starting his career working on conservation and family farm advocacy and grassroots organizing during nine years as Communications Coordinator and lobbyist with the Northern Plains Resource Council.

-Kent is the Vice-President and Director of Boojum Expeditions, Inc. and Honorary Consul of Mongolia for MT, ID and WY.
-He is the founder of the the Boojum Charitable Fund, a nonprofit supporting social projects in Mongolia.
+Kent is the Vice-President and Director of Boojum Expeditions, Inc. and Honorary Consul of Mongolia for Montana, Idaho, and Wyoming.
+He is the founder of the Boojum Charitable Fund, a non-profit supporting social projects in Mongolia.
 He also serves on the board of the Montana Center for International Visitors.

 Eldon J. Spencer, Jr.